Lucien Bonaparte: Early life

-Lucien was born in Ajaccio, Corsica on 21 May 1775.
-He was educated in mainland France, initially studying at the military schools of Autun and Brienne but later, after his father's death, at the seminary of Aix-en-Provence, from which he dropped out in 1789.
-In 1769, the Corsican Republic had been conquered and annexed by France.
-Lucien's father Carlo Bonaparte had been a strong supporter of Corsican patriots under Pasquale Paoli, but later switched to become a supporter of French rule.
+Lucien was born in Ajaccio, Corsica, on 21 May 1775.
+He was educated in mainland France, initially studying at the military schools of Autun and Brienne.
+After his father's death, he attended the seminary of Aix-en-Provence, from which he dropped out in 1789.

 Revolutionary activities

 Lucien became a staunch supporter of the French Revolution upon its outbreak in 1789, when he was 14 years old.
 He returned to Corsica at the start of the Revolution, and became an outspoken orator at the Corsican chapter of the Jacobin Club in Ajaccio, where he adopted the alias "Brutus Bonaparte".
-In 1791, he became a secretary of Pascal Paoli, but broke with him in May 1793, along with his brother Napoleon.
+In 1791, he became a secretary to Corsican patriot Pasquale Paoli, but broke with him in May 1793 (along with his brother Napoleon).

 After returning to mainland France, Lucien held a number of minor administrative posts from 1793 until 1795, when he was briefly jailed for his Jacobin activity, during the Thermidorian Reaction.
-He was released after an intervention by Napoleon, who then found him an administrative assignment in the Army of the North.
+He was released thanks to Napoleon's intervention, who then found him an administrative assignment in the Army of the North.

 Political career

-President of the Council of Five Hundred

-In 1798, Lucien was elected member of the Council of Five Hundred for Corsica's Liamone department.
-Later, as president of the Council, which he moved to the suburban security of Saint-Cloud – Lucien Bonaparte was crucial with a combination of bravado and disinformation to the coup d'état of 18 Brumaire (date based on the French Republican Calendar) in which Napoleon Bonaparte overthrew the government of the Directory to replace it by the Consulate on 9 November 1799.
-Lucien mounted a horse and galvanized the grenadiers by pointing a sword at his brother and swearing to run him through if he ever betrayed the principles of Liberté, égalité, fraternité.
-The following day Lucien arranged for Napoleon's formal election as First Consul.